g00glen00b/dimitri.codes/content/posts/2022-03-22-unit-testing-spring-boot/index.md

 With manual testing, a user goes through certain flows of the application to verify if the most common functionality is working.

 However, this doesn't scale, so in addition to manual testing, we usually write automated tests as well.
-With automated tests, we test a certain portion of the application during the build phase, so that it's automatically executed whenever we build and deploy our application.
+With automated tests, we run various tests automatically during the build phase.

 One of these automated tests are unit tests.
-With unit tests, we try to test a specific isolated portion of the code, also called a **unit** or a **component**.
+With unit tests, we try to test a specific isolated part of the code, also called a **unit**.
 For example, if you have a method for creating a new user in your application, you could write a unit test for the creation/validation process.
 Beware, during these unit tests we **don't** test the integration with other parts of the application, such as other methods, database interactions and so on.